reoccurcat/discord2groupme/README.md

 Q: Where do I get the groupme user ID?

-A: Start groupmehook without setting one in config.json, it will print user IDs for you.
+A: Groupmehook will log them in the terminal.

 Q: I get `node SyntaxError: missing ) after argument list` when I use the Discord hook.